supermlorg/superml-java/docs/api/core-classes.md

 # Core Classes API Reference

-This document provides comprehensive API documentation for the core classes and interfaces in SuperML Java.
+This document provides comprehensive API documentation for the core classes and interfaces in SuperML Java 2.0.0, covering all 21 modules and 12+ algorithms.

-## 🏗️ Base Interfaces
+## 🏗️ Foundation Interfaces (superml-core)

 ### Estimator

-The foundational interface that all ML components implement.
+The foundational interface that all ML components implement - provides consistent parameter management across the framework.

 ```java
 package org.superml.core;